 There are a few things to keep in mind if you’re considering giving rejection therapy a try.
 It’s important to:

 So, is rejection therapy worth trying?
-Only you know if it’s worth a try for you.
-Trying out a TikTok trend is never going to be a replacement for the support of actual therapy, but for some people, it can still have benefits.
-It’s important to remember that there can be risks as well.
-Experiencing rejection over and over again when you’re already feeling vulnerable may not be the best idea, but if you’re in a good place mentally and are looking for a way to build your confidence, it might be something to consider trying.
-Just remember to be kind and look after yourself in between.
+Only you can decide what's right for you.
+Trying out a TikTok trend is never going to be a replacement for actual therapy, but for some people, it can still have valuable benefits.
+If you’re in a vulnerable place, experiencing rejection over and over again may not be the best idea, but if you’re in a good place mentally and are looking for a way to build your confidence, it might be something to consider trying.
+Just remember to be kind and look after yourself – and whether you reject the idea, is up to you.